NethServer/ns8-core/core/agent/README.md

 - `dir2/first-action/step3`
 - `dir2/first-action/step4`

+## Action status and outcomes

+The possible action status are:

+- `pending`
+- `running`
+- `completed`
+- `aborted`
+- `validation-failed`

+An action status is initially set to `pending` then switches to `running` during normal steps execution.
+If the execution of a step cannot be staretd successfully the whole action is `aborted` and the exit code 9 is set.

+If an action step completes with a non-zero exit code, the whole action is considered `aborted` and no more steps are invoked.

+When all steps are executed successfully the action is considered `completed`.
+Then the following keys are set in Redis DB

+- `<agent-id>/task/<task-id>/output`, collects FD 1
+- `<agent-id>/task/<task-id>/error`, collects FD 2
+- `<agent-id>/task/<task-id>/exit_code`, 0 if all steps were successful, otherwise the exit code of the failing step
+- `<agent-id>/environment`, additional environent variables passed to the action steps.
+The values are persisted to Redis if the action is completed

+The `validation-failed` status must be set manually with the `set-status` command, described below.
+When the `validation-failed` status is set, no more steps are invoked and the action exit code is set to 10 unless another non-zero exit code is returned by the last step.

+Exit codes summary:

+- `0` - success
+- `1` - generic error
+- `2-7` - action-specific error numbers
+- `8` - the invoked action is not defined or has 0 steps (the directory is empty)
+- `9` - `execve()` error
+- `10` - default exit code once `validation-failed` status is set.
+It can be overridden by terminating the step with a non-zero exit code.
+- `11-31` - reserved
+- `32-127` - action-specific error numbers

+## File descriptors

-Each Action Step receives the `task.data` string from FD 0 (stdin).
-Any data sent to FD 1 (stdout) constitutes the Action output data, and any data sent to FD 2 (stderr) is immediately copied to the agent stderr and appended to the Action error data.
+Each action step receives the `task.data` string from FD 0 (INPUT).
+Any data sent to FD 1 (OUTPUT) constitutes the action output data, and any data sent to FD 2 (ERROR) is immediately copied to the agent stderr stream and appended to the action error data.

-An Action Step receives an open file descriptor where it can write special command strings.
+An action step receives an open file descriptor where it can write special command strings.
 The file descriptor number can be obtained from the `AGENT_COMFD` environment variable.

+## Action commands

-Each command is composed at least by one field:
+Each command sent to the `AGENT_COMFD` file descriptor must be composed at least by one field that identifies the command *name*.
+Further fields are *arguments*:

 1. command name
 2. first argument